-All attempted credit hours at IAUPR School of Optometry includes those that student obtains A, B, C, D, F, P, NP, W (withdrawal) UW (unauthorized withdrawal), R (repeated courses) and T (transfer credits that were previously completed at and accredited institution used to fulfill de degree requirements).
-Approved credits are those in that student obtains A, B, C, D, T and P. Incomplete (I) courses are not considered for the determination of satisfactory academic progress.
+All attempted credit hours at IAUPR School of Optometry include those that student obtains an A, B, C, D, F, P, NP, W (withdrawal), UW (unauthorized withdrawal), R (repeated courses), and T (transfer credits that were previously completed at and accredited institution used to fulfill de degree requirements).
+Approved credits are those that a student obtains an A, B, C, D, T and P. Incomplete (I) courses are not considered for the determination of satisfactory academic progress.